indiecert/auth/README.md

     $ sudo -u apache indiecert-init-ca
     $ sudo -u apache indiecert-init-db

+# Production Deployment
+In case you want to deploy IndieCert in production, you SHOULD use the RPM packages mentioned above, or build them yourself.

+The default (Apache) configuration will make IndieCert available under the `indiecert` sub folder.
+If you want to deploy IndieCert on the root of a domain, please check the `Dockerfile` in the `docker/` folder on what steps to perform.
+It shows exactly what you should do on production environments, except disable the certificate check.

+You can also run the Docker image in production, provided you mount `/var/lib/indiecert` somewhere in the host before starting the container to be able to retain the data when the Docker image updates.

+Also, make sure you apply security updates to your host and docker image!

 # Development
 We assume that your web server runs under the `apache` user and your user account is called `fkooman` in group `fkooman`.